Investigation and treatment

 Carotid endarterectomy (surgery on a blocked carotid artery)

 If your neck ultrasound scan shows you have a significant blockage to one of your carotid arteries, and it is felt that this has contributed to your symptoms, you will be referred to the vascular team for consideration for surgery to unblock the artery (carotid endarterectomy).
 The vascular surgery team will discuss the pros and cons of surgery with you and will advise if this may be a suitable option for you.
+Usually they will want to act quite quickly if this is identified, and most patients have an operation within 2 weeks of their stroke or TIA.

 For further information please see the DVLA website.